 Understanding Fill Objects:

 Studio automatically generates edge underlay and two zig-zag underlays as well as overlays and connections.
-Fill object can contain openings (Opening Tool).
-User can adjust various parameters of Fill object, including gradient-stitch density at beginning and end of object and effects like the wave, contour or circular fill.
+A fill object can contain openings (Opening Tool).
+The user can adjust various parameters of the Fill object, including gradient-stitch density at the beginning and end of the object and effects like the wave, contour, or circular fill.
 Fill objects may be filled also with automatic column (satin) stitches.

-Fill object may be followed with Carving object.
+A fill object may be followed by a Carving object.

-7 - Select all carving objects together with fill object (e.g. by depressing CTRL key on the keyboard and clicking the item in the Object Inspector list at the right side of the screen).
-Then click right mouse button and select "Generate Stitches" in the menu which appears on the screen (Picture No. 4).
+7 - Select all carving objects together with the fill object (e.g., by depressing the CTRL key on the keyboard and clicking the items in the Object Inspector list at the right side of the screen).
+Then, click the right mouse button and select "Generate Stitches" in the menu which appears on the screen (Picture No. 4).

 Picture No. 4